 Instructions

 - Drain this liquid into a medium saucepan.
-If the colander can hold the peaches but is not smaller than the pan drain them into a medium bowl first and then transfer the juice to the saucepan.
+If the colander can hold the peaches but is not smaller than the pan, drain them into a medium bowl first and then transfer the juice to the saucepan.

 - Put the remaining peaches in the bowl where you mixed them with the sugar.
 No need to use and wash another bowl.

-- Depending on what you'll use this peach mixture for (see Notes below on how to use it) dd the water, mix and heat over medium temperature until it starts to boil.
+- Dissolve 2 tablespoons cornstarch with 1 tablespoon lemon juice in a small saucepan with a hand whisk until smooth with no lumps.
+Depending on what you'll use this peach mixture for (see Notes below on how to use it), add ½ cup water, mix and heat over medium temperature until it starts to boil.
 Softly boil it until it slightly thickens and the cornstarch cooks, about 2 minutes.

 Frances says